 Obtain legal advice: Consult with a lawyer who specialises in contesting Wills.
 They will be able to advise you on your chances of success and guide you through the process.

 File a notice of contest: You will need to file a notice of contest with the court, outlining the reasons why you believe the Will is not valid or that you have not been adequately provided for.

 Gather evidence: Collect any evidence that you believe supports your case, such as witness statements or medical records.

 Attend court: Attend court for any hearings or trial.

-If a will is contested, the court will hear evidence from all parties and make a decision on the validity of the will.
-If the will is found to be valid, the court will order that the assets be distributed in accordance with the will.
-If the will is found to be invalid, the court may order that the assets be distributed in accordance with the laws of intestacy (when a person dies without a will) or that a previous will be used.
-The Supreme Court will also rule on any ambiguities in language or intention which may make distribution interpretation subjective.
+If a Will is contested, the court will hear evidence from all parties involved and make a decision on the validity of the Will.
+If the Will is found to be valid, the court will order that the assets be distributed in accordance with the Will.
+If the Will is found to be invalid, the court may order that the assets be distributed under the laws of intestacy (when a person dies without a Will) or that a previous Will be used.
+The Supreme Court will also rule on any ambiguities in language or intention which may make interpreting the distribution of the estate subjective.

-Safewill offers an easy and flexible platform from which to write and update your will.
-We provide expert legal support at each step of the way, and helpful tips to ensure the validity of your will, open up family communication and avoid future challenges to your will.
-To get started today, give us a call on 1800 103 310 , or via live chat now.
+Safewill offers an easy and flexible platform from which to write and update your Will.
+We provide expert legal support at each step of the way, helpful tips to ensure the validity of your Will, open up family communication, and avoid future challenges to your Will.

 Yes, jointly owned assets can be a crucial aspect of a Will dispute.
 While joint assets typically pass to the surviving owner, they may still be subject to challenge in specific situations.
 Disputes may arise when there are allegations of undue influence, fraud, or if joint ownership arrangements are unclear.
 It's essential to seek legal advice to understand how joint assets might be involved in a particular Will dispute scenario.